Webull Corporation research snapshot

 Mean-reversion setup

 Risk per trade: 1% of capital maximum.
-Invalidation: close below $4.00 with expansion signals further downside.
+Invalidation: close below $6.48 with expanding volume signals a deeper decline.

 Event-driven setup

-Monitor binary catalysts: Q2 2026 earnings (estimated Aug 13, 2026), regulatory rulings on PFOF, or US-China data-security legislation.
-Enter only after the event resolves in your favor, not before.
+Monitor binary catalysts: Q2 2026 earnings expected in August 2026 (Yahoo lists Aug 13), rulings or legislative action on PFOF, FINRA/self-clearing ramp, EU crypto rollout, and any US-China data-security headlines.
+Enter only after an event resolves in your favor, not before.

-No position before catalyst.
-Use post-event confirmation with a 3-day hold to assess direction.
-Stop at 1.5x ATR (~$1.00).
+No position before a catalyst.
+Use post-event confirmation with a short hold window.
+Stop near 1.5x ATR to avoid being shaken out by headline noise.

 Investment research summary